 The Nova Scotia Skills Competition is a multi-trade and technology skills competition, held annually.
 It brings together students and apprentices from across Nova Scotia to compete in their chosen skilled trade or technology, with bronze, silver and gold medals awarded to top competitors.
 Most gold medallists will advance to the Skills Canada National Competition.

-You can apply online to compete by following the link: www.skillsns.ca/registration Registration opens in January and closes in March.
-Keep an eye on our social feeds and website for the exact dates.
+You can apply online to compete by following the link: www.skillsns.ca/registration Registration opens January 8, 2024 and closes in February 29, 2024.
+Keep an eye on our social feeds and website for updates.

 Applying does not guarantee that you are accepted to compete.
 All contest areas have a limited number of spaces and allotments to fill those spaces.
 It’s always best to apply early!
 Confirmations are sent out via email one week after registration closes in March.